Morphing tree drawings in a small 3D grid: Morphing through lifting edges

 Note that start vertices of edges in $K_i$ did not have lifted subtree in the beginning of the procedure \liftk{K_i} and after this procedure their lifted subtree consists of the end vertices of the edges in $K_i$ and their lifted subtrees.

-As for the other vertices in X0Y, their lifted subtrees had not moved during \liftk{K_i} procedure and are in canonical positions with respect to their roots by induction hypothesis.
+As for the other vertices in the $XY_0$, their lifted subtrees had not moved during \liftk{K_i} procedure and are in the canonical positions with respect to their roots by induction hypothesis.